Jrolisilva/Jrolisilva/README.md

 My name is Jair and ...

-- 👋 I'm realy like to learn
+- 👋 Learning to learn
-- 👀 I’m working with Ruby on Rails
+- 👀 I’m learning Ruby on Rails
 - 🌱 Currently studying
 - :robot: And I also like to travel